 The Tampa Bay Area Chiefs of Police Education and Research Foundation, Inc. (TBACPA/ERF) hereafter referred to as the Foundation shall have three (3) CATEGORIES OF MEMBERS: corporate leader, citizen leader, or government leader.
 Members shall be acknowledged and provided such privileges or services as may be determined by the Board of Directors.

 Article II – Officers

 Section 1.
-The Officers of the Foundation shall consist of a President, Vice President, Secretary and Treasurer and may include up to seven (7) additional directors.
+The Officers of the Foundation shall consist of a President, Vice President, Secretary and Treasurer and shall include no fewer than five (5) additional directors.
 These officers shall be designated as the Board of Directors.
 No less than 51% of the directors shall be and remain active members of the Tampa Bay Area Chiefs of Police Association, Inc. The Officers of the Foundation shall serve for a term of two (2) years from January until December of the following year.

 Section 2.
 The Executive Committee shall consist of the President, Vice President, Secretary and Treasurer.
 The Executive Committee shall have the responsibility for the general supervision of the affairs of the Foundation between regular business meetings; cause a mandatory external financial audit to be performed or other audits on an as needed basis; and perform such other duties as are specified within the Bylaws.
 The Executive Committee shall be subject to the orders of the Foundation, and none of its acts shall conflict with action taken by the Foundation.